Sibaim/hyf-Project2/README.md

 2. R2: *Input place for code testing by the user*

-3. others: *filtering data depending on status/types*
+3. R3: *Show Halal stores nearby depending on user location*
+4. R4: *(extra) Adding stores by user-approved by page admin*

 ## Used Technologies
 * Front --> *HTML, CSS, Angularjs*